netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 This document provides guidelines for using the Multipath Extension for QUIC {{QUIC-MP}} with path aware networks (PAN).
-PANs may provide 100s of paths between endpoint, including detailed path metadata that facilitates an informed selection.
+PANs may provide hundreds of paths between endpoint, including detailed path metadata that facilitates an informed selection.
 This offers opportunities for new or improved algorithms for multipath networking.